The Rent Cheque

 What Works

-Vienna has kept housing affordable for 100 years.
+Vienna has kept housing affordable for over 100 years.
 60% of its residents live in subsidized housing.
 The city builds, owns, and manages housing at scale.
-It works.
+It costs 827 million euros per year in operating deficits to maintain — a level of public investment Canada has never attempted.
+But the results are undeniable: stable rents, mixed-income neighborhoods, and a city where housing is a right, not a speculation vehicle.

 Social/public housing as % of total housing